116 Fishery Sciences

 Graduate Program Coordinator

 The School of Aquatic and Fishery Sciences, established in 1919, offers courses and conducts research on the conservation, management, and effective use of natural resources.
 Education and research in the School include studies of aquatic ecology; ichthyology; population dynamics; management of free-ranging stocks; restoration ecology; and effects of human activities on freshwater and marine ecosystems.
-SAFS is recognized internationally as one of the best graduate programs, especially in the area of quantitative fisheries management, but all of the research programs are well respected.
+SAFS is recognized internationally for its graduate programs, especially in the area of quantitative fisheries management, all research programs are well respected.

 Students may apply for admission into programs leading to the Master of Science or Doctor of Philosophy.
 Students who apply for the PhD program must hold a master's degree prior to beginning their doctoral studies.
 All students who receive a master's degree from the School and wish to pursue a PhD are reviewed by the Recruitment, Admissions, and Scholarship Committee before being accepted into the PhD program.